Last updated on January 5th, 2018

 Don’t Put Restrictions on the Brainstorming Process

 When it comes to brainstorming, every idea is a good idea.
-It’s important to actively keep your brainstorming sessions open and avoid immediate judgement on other ideas.
+It’s important to actively keep your brainstorming sessions open and avoid immediate judgment on other ideas.
 Rules and negative feedback can limit creativity and keep your team from fully exploring all the possible options.

 Avoid putting unintentional limitations on brainstorming by removing as many restrictions as possible.
 Set meetings with open structures, and don’t be opposed to booking follow-up meetings to allow people more time if needed.